juwangvsu/tf-jam/readme.txt

 	force = (-0.5, force,0) if > 10 ft, (-0.xx, force, 0) 0.xx <0.5
-	magical formular works for mostly > 10 ft. the x direction force decrease if ball close to post print velocity in playercontroller.cs, which is is script for the prefab Ball object.
+	magical formular works for mostly > 10 ft. the x direction force decrease if ball close to post print velocity in BallController.cs, which is is script for the prefab Ball object.
 	because the way Force is assigned, the succ shot is more consistent for dist > 10 ft
 TBD:	close range shot are bad. seek for remification.